ZJ-Song-Lab/MEF-CDFA/README.md

 2. Contrast-Driven Feature Aggregation (CDFA): This module integrates Haar wavelet transforms and attention mechanisms to dynamically enhance edge detection and feature discriminability through multi-scale spectral analysis and contrast-aware weighting.

-3. Extensive experiments on SSDD and other public datasets demonstrate the effectiveness of our approach.
+3. Our framework is a universal component that can be easily integrated into mainstream object detection architectures, including the YOLO and RT-DETR series.
+Extensive experiments on SSDD , RSDD-SAR and HRSID public datasets demonstrate the effectiveness of our approach.
 The proposed framework achieves state-of-the-art accuracy on multiple benchmarks with computational efficiency.

 [Paper PDF] (coming soon)
-[Project Page]

-## 🚀 Features
-General and Plug-and-Play: Our framework is a universal component that can be easily integrated into mainstream object detection architectures, including the YOLO and RT-DETR series.

-Significant Performance Improvement: On public datasets like SSDD, our method significantly improves detection accuracy while maintaining high computational efficiency.

-Edge-Aware: A unique modular design that effectively leverages crucial edge information in SAR images, solving issues of blurry edges and inaccurate localization common in traditional methods.

-## 📂 Datasets
-We evaluate on three widely-used SAR ship detection datasets:
-- **SSDD**: SAR Ship Detection Dataset
-- **RSDD-SAR**: Rotated SAR Ship Detection Dataset
-- **HRSID**: High-Resolution SAR Ship Detection Dataset

 ## ⚙️ Installation
 ```bash